cassova/satellite-czml/README.md

 # Satellite CZML
 Creates a CZML string based on TLE (Two Line Element set) data for plotting satellites on the open source [CesiumJS](https://cesium.com/cesiumjs/) JavaScript library.

-A CZML file/string is used by CesiumJS to show a Time Animation such as in this [example](https://sandcastle.cesium.com/?src=CZML.html).
+# Background
+CesiumJS is a WebGL earth modeling engine which allows for time annimated displays of satellites using 3D and 2D interactive maps in the web browser.
+A CZML file/string is used by CesiumJS to show a time animation such as in this [example](https://sandcastle.cesium.com/?src=CZML.html).
+Each [Two-Line Element set (TLE)](https://www.celestrak.com/NORAD/documentation/tle-fmt.php) contains orbit information for a single satellite.
+Since satellites drift and maneuver, these become out-of-date and new TLEs must be published.
+[Space-Track.org](https://www.space-track.org/) is an excellent resource for getting up-to-date and historic TLE data via their free API.
+There is also a [spacetrack](https://pypi.org/project/spacetrack/) python package which interfaces with this API for you.

 ## Installation
 `pip install satellite_czml`

 ## Usage
 This library contains two classes to aid in the generation of CZML strings.

 - `satellite_czml` - Takes either TLE data or `satellite` objects and builds CZML string